Important Information

 Award Eligibility

-If you see a mistake in the points listed on the website (meaning a human error in the input after the race, not a protest of placement), you must notify the Scorekeeper no later than one week after the event that you have a discrepancy with.
+If a racer sees a mistake in the points listed on the website (meaning a human error in the input after the race, not a protest of placement), they must notify the Scorekeeper no later than one week after the event.
+Any questions regarding points should be directed to: ACES Scorekeeeper

 Points Scale